VickyYu7/SP_Cryptocurrencies_Columbia/README.md

 - 'Volatility_graph.ipynb': This notebook computes the returns, 30-day rolling volatility and changes in volatility for all studies indices, and visualizes all of these.<br>
 - 'return_corr_summary.ipynb': This notebook calculates the 100-day rolling correlation between each sentiment index return (exclude google trends indices) and crypto returns, with necessary 1, 3, 5, 7, 9 day lag applied.
 The best performing results are visualized.<br>
 - 'return_corr_summary_gt.ipynb': This notebook calculates the 100-day rolling correlation between each google trend index return and crypto returns, with necessary 1, 3, 5, 7, 9 day lag applied.
 The best performing results are visualized.<br>
-- 'rvrv_corr_summary.ipynb': This notebook calculates the 100-day rolling correlation between each sentiment index (exclude google trends indices) daily change in 30-day rolling volatility and crypto change in volatility, with necessary 1, 3, 5, 7, 9 day lag applied.
+- 'rvrv_corr_summary.ipynb': This notebook calculates the 100-day rolling correlation between changes in 30-day rolling volatility of each sentiment index (exclude google trends indices) and changes in 30-day rolling volatility of crypto, with necessary 1, 3, 5, 7, 9 day lag applied.
 The best performing results are visualized.<br>
-- 'rvrv_corr_summary_gt.ipynb': This notebook calculates the 100-day rolling correlation between each google trend index daily change in 30-day rolling volatility and crypto change in volatility, with necessary 1, 3, 5, 7, 9 day lag applied.
+- 'rvrv_corr_summary_gt.ipynb': This notebook calculates the 100-day rolling correlation between changes in 30-day rolling volatility of each google trend index daily and changes in volatility of crypto, with necessary 1, 3, 5, 7, 9 day lag applied.
 The best performing results are visualized.<br>
 <br>

 <strong> Folder - causality tests:</strong> <br>